Student Programs at the MSV

 Join our museum educators for an interactive virtual tour in the MSV Galleries.
 Students will be able to ask and answer questions while seeing current exhibitions in the gallery space from their classroom or while learning remotely.
 Programs are currently available through Zoom or in your Google meeting.

 We offer a variety of digital resources for student learning.
-Submit a completed student tour request for information and to access online resources for your students.
+Submit a completed Student Tour Request Form for information and to access online resources for your students.

 Activity Sheets and Videos (1st – 5th grade)